fga-eps-mds/2021.2-Sigaa-Plus/docs/sprints/sprint0/Resultado.md

 ## Análise do Scrum Master

-Durante a semana o grupo fez 3 encontros para se organizar e se ambientar com o Github.
-Durante essas reuniões foram determinados os papéis de cada integrante no projeto.
+Durante a semana o grupo fez pesquisas e estudou sobre as funcionalidades do GitHub, para ter um melhor conhecimento sobre a ferramenta que será utilizada durante todo o desenvolvimento do projeto.

 A sprint atingiu a proposta apresentada.